-In the past there were many different customs in regards to gifts in the event of a wedding.
-The bride’s dowry/price was paid to her family in the form of land, animals and other forms of historical wealth; the wedding itself would be considered an occasion to be celebrated and gifts would not be given.
-As the Renaissance came ornate marriage chests were gifted, allowing the bride to place the items she wished to take into her groom’s household.
+Over the years there have been many different customs regarding wedding gifts.
+The bride’s dowry/price was paid to her family through land, animals and other forms of historical wealth; the wedding itself would be considered exclusively as an occasion to celebrate and gifts would not be given.
+From the Renaissance period, ornate marriage chests were gifted, an item intended to contain any items that the bride wished to take into her groom’s household.
 This led to the development of the hope chest, which was used by a single lady who collected things she may need in her future married life.

-Before the 1920s the act of setting up a wedding gift register was an obscure notion; this act originated in 1924 in Macy’s, who were eagerly joined by other large department stores.
-Opposed to the gift being a chest for her to store her linens the present became items crafted of crystal, china and silver.
-A common practice before a couple married would be to choose their wedding china, although this was an act completed amongst the two partners, it was considered the woman’s final choice as she would be the one who arranged the décor of the household; due to the expense this became a key feature on a couples gift registry.
+Before the 1920s, the act of setting up a wedding gift register was an obscure notion.
+This concept was initiated in 1924 by Macy’s, who were eagerly joined by other large department stores.
+Wedding gifts were no longer restricted to chests in which to store linens: now the presents were frequently items crafted of crystal, china and silver.
+Another common practice before a couple married was to choose their wedding china.
+Although this was an act completed amongst the two partners, the woman was traditionally given final say as she would normally be the one who arranged the décor of the household.
+Due to the expense china became a key feature on a couples’ gift registry.

-Nowadays a couple is more likely to already live together, making the gift of household appliances and linens less advisable and requested.
-No longer is the wedding gift aimed towards only the woman, but the couple themselves take responsibility for their combined requests; many making the choice to ask for the money to use towards their honeymoon or even for any generosities to be given to charity.
+Nowadays a couple is more likely to already live together, making the gift of household appliances and linens less advisable.
+No longer is the wedding gift aimed towards only the woman; the couple put forward combined requests.
+Many make the alternative choice to ask for the money to use towards their honeymoon or even for any generosities to be given to charity.
 The gift of silver however is still quite common, as pieces can be treasured and used during special celebrations.
 Here are some items which we have found to be popular wedding gifts:

 Canteens of Cutlery

-Most households will have standard stainless steel cutlery, however once a fancy table is set there is nothing better than being able to lay out the best of the best pieces; the room itself can further benefit from the piece of furniture the service may be stored in.
+Most households will have standard stainless steel cutlery, however, when the occasion requires, a fine silver service will enhance the dining table.
+The room itself can further benefit from the fine piece of furniture in which the service may be stored.

-A candlelit dinner is an iconic symbol of romance, and what better way to mark the most romantic occasion in a couple’s life than provide them with the light for their table.
-From this notion to the universal use of candlesticks on not only a table but a sideboard or even mantelpiece – silver candlesticks are a classic wedding gift as they can suit all households.
-Even in the modern day candlesticks are used within household décor and you can find a range of styles to accompany any room.
+A candlelit dinner is an iconic symbol of romance; what better way to mark the most romantic occasion in a couple’s life than provide them with a light for their table?
+There are many sizes, styles and forms that would suit tables, sideboards and mantelpieces– silver candlesticks are a classic wedding gift and they can suit all households.
+Today, candlesticks are used within household décor and you can find a range of styles to accompany any room.

-In the past it has been a highly common option to combine households and this brings the formation of a new heraldic coat of arms.
-This would include using two crests or even merging two escutcheons together to form a new branch of the family tree.
-Today this is not as popular a concept however and the use of a thoughtful inscription on a plain surface can be the perfect addition to any gift.
+It has long been common to combine households, resulting in the formation of a new heraldic coat of arms; using two crests side by side or even merging two escutcheons together to form a new branch of the family tree.
+Not such a popular concept today, however the use of a thoughtful inscription on a plain surface can still be the perfect addition to any gift.

-Flat surfaces are usually highly suitable for any form of engraving and through the use of salvers and trays as the base the inscription, these can be as detailed and embellished as desired.
+Flat surfaces are highly suitable for any form of engraving, these can be as detailed and embellished as desired.
 This is not to say that rounded items cannot be engraved, many items are ornamented to incorporate a cartouche which is suitable for crests and initials.

 Within reason any item can be engraved, it would maybe not be classed as traditional, however it would be personal!
 Here are a few of our favourites: